davidc4991vvc/Amazon-clone/README.md

 # Amazon-Clone

-Crude Amazon clone written as an afternoon assignment at Horizons School of Technology.
+Reimplementation of a simple e-commerce platform like Amazon.
+Written as an afternoon assignment at Horizons School of Technology.

 [Link to live app](http://protected-garden-89358.herokuapp.com/)